google review

 Cosmetic fillings

 These are a type of dental fillings that are used to treat tooth decay and to restore a damaged tooth.
 These are tooth-coloured or white in colour closely matching the natural tooth colour in both colour and appearance.
-They are also called White fillings or Tooth Coloured Fillings.
+They are also called Composite fillings or White fillings or Tooth Coloured Fillings.

 Cosmetic Fillings can blend with the patient’s teeth seamlessly.
 This makes it a good choice to be used for changing the size, colour, or shape of the teeth.
 They can also help close the gaps between teeth, repair chipped teeth or make the teeth appear straighter and evener.
 In some cases, they are also used to replace the old silver amalgam fillings.

 The earlier option of silver amalgam filling had the health issue of including mercury.
-That is why Dentists prefer Direct White Fillings.
-This is inserted into the patient’s tooth directly.
+This type of filling is inserted into the patient’s tooth directly and set hard by using a curing light of a certain wavelength.
 This is an immediate or direct form of treatment and is ideal for people with a small amount of decay.
 Its white appearance and its close resemblance to the natural teeth make it a preferred choice for Cosmetic Dentistry.

 Advantages of Cosmetic Dental Fillings